mw44118/splash-financial-code-test/README.rst

 2. Really smart programmers have been optimizing the window function internal code for **years** now.
-A home-rolled solution will not likely run as fast and may even fail when given unexpected inputs (like leap days, for example).
+A home-rolled solution will not likely run as fast.

+    For 90 days * 100 accounts, you have at worst 10k combinations to
+    worry about, so a slow implementation is fine.

+    When you consider 3 years of data and a thousand accounts, you have a million combinations to consider.

-3. Home-rolled code is not as flexible.
-Right now, the program rules look at the balance on the last day of the month.
-But if we want to look at a 30-day or 90-day moving average, it would **trivial** to calculate those statistics with a windowing function, but not so easy with a home-rolled approach.
+3. If we want to look at a 30-day or 90-day moving average, or many other windows of data, it would **trivial** to calculate those statistics with a windowing function, but not so easy with a home-rolled approach.

-4. Now, there's no internal software library to support.
+4. Now, there's no internal software library to test and document.
 We just need to tell new developers to read any tutorial on window functions and they can understand how to maintain and update this code.

-    In fact, a savvy-enough business analyst could be given read-only access to the database and run these queries themselves.
+    In fact, a savvy-enough business analyst could run these queries themselves.

 Ideas for improvement